 It is the year 1298.
 A sailor from Venice named Rustichello is in a jail in Genoa, listening to incredible stories from a fellow prisoner.
-Rustichello and the other man were captured in a sea battle between Genoa and Venice, two Italian city-states at war over control over trade routes in the Mediterranean Sea.
-The fellow prisoner described a twenty-four year journey, during which he worked for a rich and powerful ruler in a faraway land we now call China.
-Rustichello wrote romance novels before he went to sea, so he used his talents to compile a book he called Description of the World.
+Rustichello and the other man were captured in a sea battle between Genoa and Venice, two Italian city-states at war over control of trade routes in the Mediterranean Sea.
+The other prisoner described a twenty-four year journey, during which he worked for a rich and powerful ruler in a faraway land we now call China.
+Before he went to sea, Rustichello was an experienced writer of romance novels, so he was perfectly suited to compile the stories of his fellow prisoner.
+And he did so in a book he called Description of the World.
 It is better known, however, as the Travels of Marco Polo.

-Marco Polo reported that thirteen ships carrying six hundred passengers left China, but by the time the party reached Persia, only eighteen passengers were still alive.
-They also learned that Kublai Khan’s nephew had already died by the time they arrived.
-After leaving Persia, the Polos returned home to Venice in 1295-- after a journey of twenty-four years.
+Marco Polo reported that thirteen ships carrying six hundred passengers left China, but by the time the party reached Persia only eighteen passengers remained alive.
+The Polos also learned that Kublai Khan’s nephew had already died by the time they arrived.
+After leaving Persia, the Polos returned home to Venice in 1295—ending a journey that had lasted twenty-four years.

 Soon after the Polos returned home, Venice went to war with the rival city-state of Genoa.
-Marco Polo went to sea, but he was captured by Genoa and put in the prison where he met Rustichello.
+Marco Polo went to sea to protect his city, but he was captured by Genoa and put in the prison where he met Rustichello.

-The Description of the World was written before the invention of the printing press, so copies were made by hand.
-The book delighted its readers and stimulated interest in China and the Silk Road.
-Two centuries later, Christopher Columbus studied the book closely before beginning his journey in 1492 to what he thought would be Asia.
+Rustichello wrote Description of the World before the invention of the printing press, so copies were made by hand.
+The book delighted its readers and stimulated interest in China and the cultures along the Silk Road.
+Christopher Columbus owned a copy and studied it closely before beginning his journey in 1492 to what he thought would be China.

 Some observers saw Marco Polo as an astute observer with a keen memory.
 Some of his most fantastic claims are easy for us to understand today.
-Marco Polo described paper money, which was unknown in Venice, but had been used by the Chinese for more than a thousand years.
+Marco Polo described paper money, unknown in Venice, but which had been used by the Chinese for more than a thousand years.
 He described a spring that gushed a stream of oil.
-The oil could not be tasted, but it was good for burning.
-Marco may have been describing petroleum oil, which is used to make gasoline, plastic and other products.
+The oil was said to be tasteless, but good for burning.
+Marco may have been describing petroleum, or crude oil, which is now used to make gasoline, plastic and other products.